UUDigitalHumanitieslab/TrEd-bridge/docs/README.md

 ## Updating
 - In Tred, select `Setup` -> `Manage Extensions...`
 - In the menu select `Check Updates`
-- If no entires are displayed here, there are no updates available
+- If no entries are displayed here, there are no updates available
 - Check the box for the `Alpino Plus` extensions
 - Select `Install Selected`
 - Close the menu and restart TrEd